drjuls/AMBiT/INSTALL.md

     $ cp config_template.ini config.ini
     $ scons

+Additionally, you can pass the `-j` option to tell `scons` to use multiple cores when compiling AMBiT.
+For example, on a quad-core system we can do:

+    $ cd /path/to/ambit
+    $ scons -j 4

+which will considerably speed up the build process by using compiling 4 files at a time in parallel.

 Once you have a `config.ini` file working, it should continue to work unless dependencies and libraries get moved (very rare, even considering system upgrades).
 We strive to maintain backwards compatibility in the build system and try our best not to make changes which break working configurations.

-Additionally, we recommend passing the `-j` option to `scons` to use multiple cores when compiling AMBiT.
-For example, on a quad-core system we can do:

-    $ scons -j 4

-which will considerably speed up the build process by using all four cores (note: it’s important not to *oversubscribe* the build process, i.e. use more processes than there are physical cores on your machine, as this will `seriously` degrade performance).

 Finally, `scons` takes an optional `target` to build, which can be either `release` (the default), `debug` (to enable debugging options and